mmacdonnacha/Overthewire.org/bandit11-12/README.md

 bandit11@bandit:~$ cat data.txt | tr a-zA-Z n-za-mN-ZA-M
 The password is 5Te8Y4##########################
 ```
-Or we can one of many online tools like [CyberChef](https://gchq.github.io/CyberChef/) to rotate the characters back to the  orginal message.
+Or we can one of many online tools like [CyberChef](https://gchq.github.io/CyberChef/) that have graphical interfaces to solve the ROT13 ciphertext.

 ![](images/CyberChef%20-%20ROT13.png)